 - Cultures.
 When temples are dedicated, the Church holds cultural celebrations to honor the culture of the country.
 The Church also holds other cultural events.

 - Single members.
-The Church supports single members of the Church and has a Single Adult section of LDS.org.
+The Church supports single members of the Church and has a Single Adult section of the Church website.

 - Childless.
 See the Gospel Topic on adoption.